 “This nest might be a clue that soon we will have Anna’s hummingbirds in the Treasure Valley year-round, instead of only in the winter,” said Ware Carlisle.

-Janice Engle, a co-author on the paper along with IBO scientists, is the homeowner who first discovered and thoroughly documented the nest on her property in the Boise foothills.
+Homeowner Janice Engle, a co-author on the paper along with IBO scientists, first discovered and thoroughly documented the nest on her property in the Boise foothills.